ndronos/c-nomorph/Klemens.md

 C provides three basic models of memory management, which is more than most languages and two more than you really want to care about.
-And as a bonus for you, the readerm I'll even throw in two more memory models later on
+And as a bonus for you, the reader, I'll even throw in two more memory models later on
   - thread local
   - mmap for gigantic data sets